 I am not sure if I have any outstanding debt to the University: should I check?

 Yes.
 Any student who has a financial obligation to the University will not be allowed to attend the graduation ceremony nor receive their certificate, so you should rectify this at least one month before the ceremony.

 Can I still attend if I have an appeal in progress?

-If your appeal is still in progress you will not be able to attend the Award Ceremony, as attendance will indicate agreement with the award.
+No. If your appeal is still in progress you will not be able to attend the Graduation Ceremony, as attendance will indicate agreement with your award.

 Contact Academic Registry: firstname.lastname@example.org

 Alumni - What is Alumni and how can I update my details?